Country Guide - VAT in Croatia

 EC Sales List

 Businesses and individuals registered for VAT purposes in Croatia file an EC Sales List (ECL) for the supply of goods and services to VAT-registered persons in another EU Member State.
 ECL is submitted electronically monthly until the 20th day of the month following the reporting period.
+When VAT-registered persons are not involved in these transactions, they do not have to file a nil declaration.

-Intrastat is reported once the businesses exceed the threshold for dispatching goods to another EU country or the threshold for importing goods from another EU Member State.
+Croatia implemented an EU-harmonized methodology and the recommendation of Eurostat, the EU statistical office, concerning Intrastat as a system for collecting statistical data on trade between EU Member States.
+Intrastat is reported once a business exceeds the threshold for dispatching goods to another EU country or the threshold for importing goods from another EU Member State.
 The thresholds are EUR 450,000 for dispatches from Croatia and EUR 300,000 for arrivals to Croatia.

 Digital Reporting